 » Enjoy our Liturgical Seasons series of e-books!

-Old Calendar: Our Lady, Queen of Apostles; Saints Philip and James, apostles and martyrs; St. Francis di Girolamo, priest (Hist)
+Old Calendar: Saints Philip and James, apostles and martyrs; St. Francis di Girolamo, priest (RM)

 Historically today is the feast of St. Francis di Girolamo, a Jesuit priest from Italy who spent most of his life working as a rural missionary in the countryside near Naples.
 His sermons were short and vigorous, and he touched many hearts.